-How to Hand Wash a Wool Blanket
+How to Hand Wash a Blanket

-Wool blankets are a cosy essential for every home, especially during the colder months.
-Wool blankets require special care when it comes to cleaning, which other blankets do not.
+Wool blankets require special care when it comes to cleaning, which other blankets do not always.
 Wool is a really delicate fabric, and if not washed correctly, it can easily become damaged or lose its shape.
 In this blog post, we will go over the steps you need to follow to wash your wool blanket, keeping it clean and looking like brand new.

 Wool Blanket